 When we got back to the resort, the Grand Fireplace was lit, and we decided to sit out there for a bit before turning in for the night.
 I had seen the photo on the website and hoped that we would find it lit one night while we were there.
 I can’t think of anything I’d rather do on a cool spring evening than sit in front of a roaring fire and soak in the warmth and stare into the flames and let my mind wander.
 Which reminds me, it’s about time for us to plan our summer camping trip.
 But I digress.

 The next morning I convinced my husband to hang around the resort for a while after breakfast so I could get caught up on work before heading home.
 We each grabbed a latte from Starbucks (yes, there is even a Starbucks in the resort; I mean really, what else do you need?) and found a pretty spot to sit in the library and broke out our laptops for a couple of hours because we’re geeks like that.

 Fortunately the ride home was less eventful than the ride down, although we still managed to make one wrong turn.
 What is it with country roads?
 We could navigate downtown Philly easier than we navigated the roads of the Eastern Shore.
 We even made it back in time to catch most of my son’s baseball game, and then we headed home to grill burgers and hang out with my mom.
 It’s fun to go away, but there truly is no place like home.

-Disclosure: As a member of the Hyatt Insider Blogger Program, I received two free nights to stay at a Hyatt of my choice and four nights to give away to two of my readers.
+Disclosure: As a member of the Hyatt Insider Blogger Program, I received two free nights to stay at a Hyatt of my choice.